ReemaAlshehri1/News_Recommendation_system/README.md

 │
 ├── data/                 # Folder for preprocessed data │   ├── news_preprocessed.csv
-│   ├── news_embeddings.pkl
+│   ├── news_embeddings.pkl # To use by Content-Based Filtering
-│   ├── news_keywords.pkl
+│   ├── news_keywords.pkl # To use by Keyword-Based Matching
 │
 ├── user_data.json        # Stores user likes, dislikes, bookmarks
 ├── requirements.txt      # List of dependencies